Buy a Determination Chinese/Japanese Scroll

 A determined heart can accomplish anything.

-All things are possible to a strong mind.
+All things are possible with a strong mind.

 Where there’s a will there’s a way